 Collaborative Counselor Training Initiative

-In partnership with SREB, Idaho Digital Learning has been the Idaho provider of the Collaborative Counselor Training Initiative (CCTI) modules.
+In partnership with SREB, IDLA has been the Idaho provider of the Collaborative Counselor Training Initiative (CCTI) modules.
 CCTI is a series of professional development modules targeting counselors, administrators, and teachers.
 CCTI helps schools establish a college and career ready culture within their schools.
 Participants are also equipped with tools that can help them provide a higher quality level of academic advising to their students.
 Modules can be taken in any order and are available for professional development credit.

 Code.org Trainings & Workshops